simurghi/Alien_Invasion/README.md

 - X: Fire a missile
 - Z: Flip Ship across the y-axis
 - C: Fire a beam charge
+##### ARROWS-2:
+- Arrow keys (Left, Right, Up, Down): Move the ship in that respective direction
+- S: Fire a missile
+- D: Flip Ship across the y-axis
+- A: Fire a beam charge
 ##### VIMLIKE:
 - JKL; (offset to the right of traditional VIM): Move the ship left, down, up, and right, respectively.
 - D: Fire a missile